 Type of Coverage

 Extended warranty plans come with a choice of coverage plans and prices.
 Toyota’s Powertrain Protection, for example, is a basic plan that covers only major engine and auto components.
 Platinum Protection, on the other hand, offers comprehensive coverage and higher reimbursements.
 Of course, the more warranty coverage and service you opt for, the more your extended warranty plan will cost.

 No matter which plan you choose, Toyota offers $0 or $100 deductible options.
 This is the dollar amount you elect to pay for any authorized claims related to a single repair or replacement.
 Choosing no deductible will usually mean higher monthly premiums, while a higher deductible can lower your premium payments.

-Toyota is a giant car manufacturer with a range of models, from a $15,650 lightweight Yaris to a $58,500 fuel cell-powered Mirai.
+There is a large variation in the size, cost and performance of Toyota models, from a $15,650 lightweight Yaris to a $58,500 fuel cell-powered Mirai.
 If your car requires special parts and services, you can expect higher Toyota extended warranty costs, as well.